huggingface/transformers/docs/source/tokenizer_summary.rst

 form (almost) arbitrarily long complex words by stringing together some subwords.

 This allows the model to keep a reasonable vocabulary while still learning useful representations for common words or subwords.
-This also give the ability to the model to process words it has never seen before, by decomposing them into subwords it knows.
+This also gives the ability to the model to process words it has never seen before, by decomposing them into subwords it knows.
 For instance, the base :class:`~transformers.BertTokenizer` will tokenize "I have a new GPU!" like
 this: